JuliaHEP/Geant4.jl/docs/src/index.md

 Once the wrapper code is stabilized we move the generated code to the repository [Geant4\_cxxwrap](https://github.com/peremato/Geant4_cxxwrap) to regenerate the binary package `Geant4_julia_jll` using the `BinaryBuilder`.

 ## Release Notes
+### 0.1.11 (in preparation)
+- Migrated to Julia 1.10
+- Using the latest version of WrapIt to generate the CxxWrap wrappers
+- New features
+    - Added `G4JLGeneralParticleSource`, which makes use of the Geant4 `G4GeneralParticleSource` class for generation of primary particles for simulations.
+See documentation.
+    - Added a new extension module `G4Hist` that defines convenient types (H1D and H2D) for histograms on top of FHist.jl.
+See documentation.
 ### 0.1.10
 - New features
     - Provide an EventDisplay as a building block of the application.
 New `evtdisplay` argument in the constructor.